A Look Into Oracle's Debt

 Let's define some of the terms we used in the paragraph above.
 Current debt is the portion of a company's debt which is due within 1 year, while long-term debt is the portion due in more than 1 year.
 Cash equivalents include cash and any liquid securities with maturity periods of 90 days or less.
 Total debt equals current debt plus long-term debt minus cash equivalents.

-Shareholders look at the debt-ratio to understand how much financial leverage a company has.
-Oracle has $118.11 billion in total assets, therefore making the debt-ratio 0.59.
-Generally speaking, a debt-ratio more than one means that a large portion of debt is funded by assets.
-As the debt-ratio increases, so the does the risk of defaulting on loans, if interest rates were to increase.
-Different industries have different thresholds of tolerance for debt-ratios.
-A debt ratio of 40% might be higher for one industry and normal for another.
+To understand the degree of financial leverage a company has, investors look at the debt ratio.
+Considering Oracle's $118.11 billion in total assets, the debt-ratio is at 0.59.
+As a rule of thumb, a debt-ratio more than one indicates that a considerable portion of debt is funded by assets.
+A higher debt-ratio can also imply that the company might be putting itself at risk for default, if interest rates were to increase.
+However, debt-ratios vary widely across different industries.
+A debt ratio of 35% might be higher for one industry and average for another.

 Besides equity, debt is an important factor in the capital structure of a company, and contributes to its growth.
 Due to its lower financing cost compared to equity, it becomes an attractive option for executives trying to raise capital.